Estate Administration & Trust Litigation

 We work with clients throughout the probate and administration process, from your appointment as executor also known a fiduciary, to the settlement of the estate.
 Attorney Lawston will help you:

-- Put together an inventory/accounting of the debts and assets of the estate, marshal the assets correctly
+- Put together an inventory/accounting of the debts and assets of the estate, and marshal the assets correctly

 - Provide proper legal notice to all parties with an interest in the estate